You Don't Mess with the Zohan

 Is it any good?

-That Sandler's brand of crass humor -- aided and abetted by Judd Apatow, who co-wrote the script -- could be paired with issues like world politics and gentrification is improbable, but at some level, it works.
+That Sandler's crass humor -- aided by Judd Apatow, who co-wrote the script -- could be paired with issues like world politics and gentrification is improbable, but at some level, it works.

 Yes, the first half of the movie is cringe-worthy, with leaden jokes and sodden, distasteful stereotypes.
 The hummus punchlines, the crotch-thrusting, and the references to Zohan's enormous "package" get old quick.
 But some quips, particularly later in the movie, are so brazen that you have to laugh.
 (Retirees being serviced by an over-coiffed Zohan, who always gives his customers "happy endings"?
 Priceless.)
 By the time Phantom and Zohan face off again, you'll have been beaten into submission.
 And you'll be laughing.